cziolk01/ps200e/README.md

 ### Install `RStudio`

 Go [here](https://rstudio.com/products/rstudio/download/) and get the right installer for your platform.
 Run the downloaded installer, following the instructions.
 Open `RStudio` and make sure everything seems kosher.
-In the `console` type something like
+In the `Console` type something like

 ```
 rnorm(5)